Dynamic and Geometric Shifts in Wave Scattering: Examples

 We start with examining the transmission of polarized light through a uniaxial anisotropic plate (waveplate), as shown in Fig.~\ref{Fig_plate}.
 This problem represents reflection-less two-channel scattering, corresponding to the transmission of two polarization modes.
 These modes can be described by the wavefunction (normalized polarization Jones vector) in the circular-polarizations basis $|\psi\rangle = \left( \right)$, $|e^+|^2 + |e^-|^2=1$, with the corresponding scattering (Jones) matrix \cite{Bomzon2002OL, Hasman2005PO, Bliokh2015NP}:

-Here $\varphi$ is the angle of the slow anisotropy axis of the plate in the $(x,y)$-plane (assuming light propagates along the $z$-axis), and $\delta$ is the retardation phase between the orthogonal linear polarizations aligned with the anisotropy axes, which is determined by the thickness of the anisotropic plate.
+Here $\varphi$ is the angle of the optical (anisotropy) axis of the plate in the $(x,y)$-plane (assuming light propagates along the $z$-axis), and $\delta$ is the retardation phase between the orthogonal linear polarizations aligned with the principal optical axes, which is determined by the optical thickness of the anisotropic plate.

 Let the waveplate parameters vary in time: $\delta=\delta(t)$ and $\varphi = \varphi (t)$.
 This generates a shift in frequency (associated with the operator $i\partial/\partial t$), which is described by the GWSO $\hat{Q} = i\hat{S}^\dag \dfrac{\partial \hat{S}}{\partial t}$.
 The matrix \eqref{S_plate} can be diagonalized by the unitary transformation